 Once you’ve figured out what to sell online, look for possible suppliers that can provide the ingredients you need at the right price.

 There are many suppliers of different food products in the Philippines.
-You won’t run out of choices, but the challenge is to find a reputable food supplier.
+You won’t run out of choices, but finding a reputable food supplier is the challenge.

 Start by asking for recommendations from people you know.
 They may refer you to quality suppliers.
 Of course, you can also do an online search.
-Visit buy-and-sell websites and Facebook groups, online forums, and other sites that cater to food entrepreneurs.
+Visit buy-and-sell websites, Facebook groups, online forums, and other sites catering to food entrepreneurs.